-Gianni Infantino insisted that world football’s scandal-tainted governing body had been transformed into an organisation “synonymous with credibility”.
-He was re-elected Wednesday by acclamation for a second term as FIFA president at the Congress of world football’s governing body in Paris.
+Gianni Infantino insisted that world football’s scandal-tainted governing body had been transformed into an organisation “synonymous with credibility” as he prepared to be re-elected unopposed on Wednesday.

 He was addressing the FIFA Congress in Paris, where he will be handed a new four-year term by representatives of the 211 member federations, before the Women’s World Cup begins in the French capital on Friday.

 Infantino said: “It is only thanks to you that we have been able to transform FIFA, to transform it into a new FIFA, an organisation that is synonymous with credibility, confidence, integrity, equality, human rights, social engagement, modernity, professionalism and equality.”

 The 49-year-old has been in charge of FIFA since February 2016, after succeeding the disgraced Sepp Blatter following the corruption scandal which rocked the organisation.

 “Today nobody talks about crises, nobody talks about rebuilding FIFA from scratch, nobody talks about scandals, nobody talks about corruption, we talk about football,” insisted the Swiss-Italian lawyer.

 “The very least we can say is that we have turned the situation around.

 “In three years and four months, this organisation went from being toxic, almost criminal, to being what it should be, an organisation that develops football, an organisation that cares about football.”